Rajvardhan786/Rajvardhan786/README.md

 - 👋 Hi, I’m @Rajvardhan786
-- 👀 I’m interested in Web development and robotics and I'm learning the basics for it..
+- 👀 I’m interested in Web development and robotics and I'm learning the basics for them..
 - 🌱 I’m currently learning basics of web development
 - � I’m looking to collaborate on Github..
 - 📫 How to reach me ...
-YOU CAN MAIL ME AT= rajvardhan.bhujbal07@gmail.com
+YOU CAN MAIL ME AT=  <em>rajvardhan.bhujbal07@gmail.com</em>

 <!---
 Rajvardhan786/Rajvardhan786 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.